Big philanthropy could fuel the Green New Deal—if it learns to listen

 So in response, the philanthropic sector is designing new mechanisms to facilitate funding.
 The Just Transition Fund is one.
 It’s backed by major funders like the Rockefeller Family Foundation, MacArthur Foundation, and Bloomberg Philanthropies.
 JTF describes itself as “part grantmaker, part catalyst.”
 It provides technical expertise to nonprofit leaders in Appalachia who are trying to build out programs there to support a transition to clean energy and create jobs.
 On top of that programming assistance, JTF also funds the projects.
 City-backed incubators like L.A.’s Cleantech Incubator and Chicago’s Clean Energy Trust operate similarly by helping to groom promising innovations and projects, and then drawing on a pre-established network of financial backers to support those that are proving out.

-CJA has joined a collaborative called Reinvest in Our Power, which allows nonprofits and philanthropic organizations to pool smaller loan funds together and then vote on how that money should be spent.
+CJA has joined a collaborative called the Seed Commons, which allows nonprofits and philanthropic organizations to pool smaller loan funds together and then vote on how that money should be spent.
 So far, that effort has channeled $10 million to around 20 dedicated funds.
 One early result, the Our Power Loan Fund, has issued non-extractive loans (which don’t have to be paid back until projects are breaking even) to a handful of initiatives.
 One is the Maryland-based Earth-Bound Building, which is a black worker-owned cooperative that builds infrastructure for local, sustainable farms.
 Other recipients are using the loans to build out local farming projects that pay fair wages and boost the supply of fresh, healthy food—two aims of the Green New Deal.
 The flexible and broad funding model behind the loans allows these projects, which might otherwise be too small to attract capital, to grow.
-Reinvest in Our Power aims to double its impact by 2020.
+The Seed Commons aims to double its impact by 2020.

 Support from the top down